adamsteeber/rmrk-spec/extrinsics/rmrk1.0.0/entities/collection.md

   },
   "issuer": {
     "type": "string",
-    "description": "Issuer's address, e.g. CpjsLDC1JFyrhm3ftC9Gs4QoyrkHKhZKtK7YqGTRFtTafgp.
+    "description": "Issuer's address, e.g. HeyRMRK7L7APFpBrBqeY62dNhFKVGP4JgwQpcog2VTb3RMU.
 Can be address different from minter."
   },
   "symbol": {
     "type": "string",
-    "description": "Ticker symbol by which to represent the token in wallets and UIs, e.g. ZOMB" },
+    "description": "Ticker symbol by which to represent the token in wallets and UIs, e.g. RMRKBNNRS" },
   "id": {
     "type": "string",
     "description": "A collection is uniquely identified by at least the first four and last four bytes of the original issuer's pubkey, combined with the symbol.
 This prevents anyone but the issuer from reusing the symbol, and prevents trading of fake NFTs with the same symbol.
-Example ID: 0aff6865bed3a66b-ZOMB."
+Example ID: e0b9bdcc456a36497a-RMRKBNNRS."
   },
   "metadata?": {
     "type": "string",